 A core with a large cross-sectional area was required to make it work.

-If you like to watch a video then watch the video link below.
-It has starting point only at the open secondary in a three-winding CT.
+If you like to watch a video, then watch the video link below.
+It has a starting point only at the CT secondary open circuit condition in a three-winding CT.

 Further, read the CT and PT transformer difference